white logo

 About China

 China is the largest producer and consumer of coal and coal power in the world.
-It has by far the most coal-fired plants in the world, with over half of the world's operating coal power capacity.
+It has by far the most coal-fired plants, with over half of the world's operating coal power capacity.
 Most of the country's coal power has been built in the past two decades.
 In 2015, the central government issued a policy for coal “decapacity,” signaling its potential to wind down the country’s growing coal use.
 However, by 2016, the country’s economy was beginning to slow, leading the central government to introduce a large stimulus spending package, with an emphasis on coal-intensive heavy industry and new coal plants.
-By 2017, China’s coal consumption and production were back on the rise, reaching 3,840 million tonnes of production and 4,040 million tonnes of consumption in 2020.
+By 2017, China’s coal consumption and production were back on the rise.

 Capacity (MW)